- Policy

 The evaluation was conducted from four perspectives.

-This assessment identified 62 suppliers identified as high risk, and we prioritized these companies in our human rights due diligence.
+This assessment identified 159 suppliers identified as high risk in three years, and we prioritized these companies in our human rights due diligence.

 For more information about the Group’s implementation of its human rights due diligence activities, please visit the following public Oji Holdings website.